ZMINA took part in the presentation of the Shadow Report to the European Commission’s report on Ukraine | ZMINA Human Rights Centre

 Partner of AZONES Law Firm Daryna Svyrydova

-The report’s expert, Partner at AZONES Law Firm, Daryna Svyrydova, noted that Ukraine faces many challenges:
+The report’s expert, Partner at AZONES Law Firm, Daryna Svyrydova , noted that Ukraine faces many challenges:

 One of the recommendations of the shadow report was to ratify the Rome Statute.
 And this recommendation was implemented before the presentation of the report.
 I congratulate everyone on this.
 However, there are still many challenges in terms of fair justice.
 The Prosecutor General’s Office has estimated that there are 150,000 war crimes cases.
-I have calculated that to ensure an effective defence, every lawyer working in Ukraine today should handle at least three war crimes cases – this illustrates the scale of the issue.
-The state and civil society need to organise a system that would meet the demands of society for justice, including through non-judicial methods“.
+I have calculated that to ensure an effective defense, every lawyer working in Ukraine today should handle at least three war crimes cases – this illustrates the scale of the issue.
+The state and civil society need to organize a system that would meet the demands of society for justice, including through non-judicial methods.”

 More information about the Shadow Report is available here.